cpalaka/chaifilter/README.md

 * line(n) - lines with max line length of n
 * circle(n) - circles with max radius of n
 * mixed(x,y) - mix of lines and circles with line to circle ratio set to x and outlined circle to filled circle ratio set to y
+* k=n - kmeans clustering algorithm used with n clusters
+* k++=n - kmeans clustering used with kmeans++ for initialization step and n clusters

 ## Examples